luigi-colella/gatsby-starter-developer-blog/content/2018-08-30-setup-typescript-laravel-vue/index.md

 path: blog/setup-typescript-with-laravel-and-vue
 cover: ./preview.jpg
 coverAlt: test cover alt
+excerpt: In this post we'll see how setup the Typescript and how use it in a project built with Laravel and Vue.
 ---

 These last couple of weeks, I have been working on a Laravel project with a lot of dynamic interfaces that are heavily dependent on Vue.
 As the project started to get bigger and I was passing around many of the same data objects in different modules I felt that I wanted to secure myself from not accessing wrong properties or passing wrong arguments to functions that I might have written weeks ago.